 A bustling city that has become known for its iconic skyscrapers, art galleries, theaters, and entertainment centers, Orlando is filled with things for all types of travelers to see and do.
 The area has a variety of greenspaces and parks to enjoy if you would like to be outside, and there are many different amusement parks in the region that can be a fun activity for visitors of all ages.
 Those who like to golf will be happy to spend time in Orlando, as there are numerous courses to choose from.

 While Orlando does have some public transportation, such as the local bus, the city is particularly sprawling, meaning that having access to a rental car in Orlando is usually the best way to travel around town.
-If you want to spend more time in Orlando, you can opt for weekly car rentals package of Sixt.
+If you want to spend more time in Orlando, opt for weekly rental cars from SIXT.
 If you want to soak up some Florida sunshine, you can always choose a convertible.
 For larger groups or to have room for recreational equipment, an SUV is convenient.

 - 1. Universal Orlando Resort